The Worst Heart Health Advice Cardiologists Have Heard

 “Although this meat-loving diet has gotten popular in recent years, there are no long-term studies showing it to be heart healthy.
 In fact, there are many reasons to worry that it may be harmful to the heart since it tends to be higher in saturated fat and meat, and deficient in healthy fats and healthy carbs.
 Don’t forget that the Paleolithic man only lived to be about 40 years old.”—Dr. Watson

-Myth: Statins cause diabetes
+Myth: Statins cause type 2 diabetes

 “Statins are a kind of prescription medication commonly used to treat cardiovascular disease.
 While they do not trigger diabetes, they may reveal it in people who are teetering on the border of a diagnosis, since statins can raise blood sugar by two or three points.
 But that’s no reason to avoid heart-healthy medication: Studies have shown people at risk for heart disease who receive a statin have significantly fewer cardiovascular events regardless of whether they develop diabetes or not.”—Dr. Watson